tcarissa/Networks-1/README.md

 Each person will decide on a fact or topic that they find interesting and write a very brief one- or two-liner definition, description or thought.
 If more than two students are interested in the same topic, just come up with an different angle to write about.
 Don't just duplicate data.
-You can also Google a term to get more into.
+You can also Google a term to get more info.
 If you find a cool link, you can put the link in your write-up.
 A link in markdown is easy:  [UNC](http://unc.edu)  is this: ```[UNC](http://unc.edu)```

 Each of the videos has a transcript link under the video screen; you can glance over that, or you can look at the Networks page and see the list of topics.